 Hans Appel has been a Counselor at Enterprise Middle School in the Richland School District in WA for the past 17+ years.
 Recently, Hans launched his own blog about School Culture and this fall rolled out a student-led leadership podcast called Award Winning Culture: Hosted by Wildcat Nation.

-Hans is absolutely driven to helping students and educators find purpose and joy in life.
+Hans is absolutely driven to help students and educators find purpose and joy in life.
 Just listening to his passion when he talks about school culture and Character Strong made me want to learn more about him, his life, the kids, and his school.
 Below are excerpts from our conversation.

 About you and where you live